DavidStewartLDN/react-flashcards/README.md

 # React Flashcards
-An application for learning modern languages, built with React, Node.js and PostgreSQL.
-You can access the repo on [heroku here](https://language-learning-flashcards.herokuapp.com/).
+This web application was created by [David Stewart](https://github.com/DavidStewartLDN) and [Daria Thompson](https://github.com/dariathompson) application for learning modern languages, built with React, Node.js and PostgreSQL.
+You can access the live project on [heroku here](https://language-learning-flashcards.herokuapp.com/).

 ## Project Status
 This project is currently in development.
-Users can choose between three languages (Mandarin, Russian and Italian) which they want to learn, add new words and can test their knowlendge on the test page.
+Users can choose between three languages (Mandarin, Russian and Italian) to learn from, add new words and can test their knowledge on the test page.

+# Project Structure
+## Tech stack

+This project uses a React front-end paired with a Node.js backend which is included in this repository.

+Things we learnt in this project:
+- How to correctly pass in props to components
+- Seperating components into small classes
+- Using **React-Context** to have langauge saved as a variable app wide and when changing between pages

 ## To Get Started